 - Navigation: eTrex 22x, plus RideWithGPS on phone for backup and big picture planning

-- Lighting: kLite Gravel dynamo-powered headlight, Qube tail light, and helmet light from Light and Motion for the slower miles where the dynamo light isn’t bright enough
+- Lighting: kLite Gravel dynamo-powered headlight, Qube tail light, and older helmet light from Light and Motion for the slower miles where the dynamo light isn’t bright enough

 - Charging: 10,000 mAh power bank, kLite dynamo USB charger, small wall charger and cables

-The dynamo hub and kLite setup are new along with the snazzy new bike.
+The dynamo hub and kLite setup (review here) are new along with the snazzy new bike.
 They’re definitely a luxury, but after years of carrying around a heavy stack of power banks and still stressing about keeping everything charged, I really enjoy this upgrade.